GuanceCloud/datakit/internal/export/doc/en/datakit-offline-install.md

 If there is a machine in the intranet that can access the external, a proxy can be deployed at the node to proxy the access traffic of the intranet machine through the machine.

+> **Installing DataKit 1.x:** The examples in this section install DataKit `2.x` by default, so public download URLs use the `/datakit-v2/` path.
+To install DataKit `1.x`, replace `/datakit-v2/` with `/datakit/` in the example URLs.
+The static resource domain in each URL is rendered for the current documentation brand.

 At present, DataKit has a inner proxy collector; The same goal can also be achieved through Nginx forward proxy function.
 The basic work flow is as follows:

 ```mermaid